survivejs/react-book/manuscript/05_react_and_flux.md

 So far, we've been dealing only with views.
 Flux architecture introduces a couple of new concepts to the mix.
 These are actions, dispatcher, and stores.
 Flux implements unidirectional flow in contrast to popular frameworks, such as Angular or Ember.
 Even though two-directional bindings can be convenient, they come with a cost.
 It can be hard to deduce what's going on and why.

+### Actions and Stores

 Flux isn't entirely simple to understand as there are many concepts to worry about.
-In our case, we will model `NoteActions` and `NoteModel`. `NoteActions` provide concrete operations we can perform over our data.
+In our case, we will model `NoteActions` and `NoteStore`. `NoteActions` provide concrete operations we can perform over our data.
 For instance, we can have `NoteActions.create({task: 'Learn React'})`.

+### Dispatcher

 When we trigger the action, the dispatcher will get notified.
-The dispatcher will be able to deal with possible store dependencies.
+The dispatcher will be able to deal with possible dependencies between stores.
 It is possible that certain action needs to happen before another.
-Dispatcher allows us to achieve this.
+The dispatcher allows us to achieve this.

 At the simplest level, actions can just pass the message to dispatcher as is.
 They can also trigger asynchronous queries and hit dispatcher based on the result eventually.
 This allows us to deal with received data and possible errors.

 Once the dispatcher has dealt with the action, stores that are listening to it get triggered.
 In our case, `NoteStore` gets notified.
 As a result, it will be able to update its internal state.
 After doing this it will notify possible listeners of the new state.

+### Flux Dataflow

 This completes the basic unidirectional, yet linear, process flow of Flux.
 Usually, though, the unidirectional process has a cyclical flow and it doesn't necessarily end.
 The following diagram illustrates a more common flow.
 It is the same idea again, but with the addition of a returning cycle.
 Eventually, the components depending on our store data become refreshed through this looping process.